 Pets provide their owners with lots of love and unconditional acceptance.
 Research suggests that pet ownership offers many benefits, including reducing stress, providing a sense of purpose, and keeping us social and active.

-Consider volunteering at your local animal shelter if pet adoption isn’t an option.
-There are plenty of dogs and cats who want and need your attention and love.
+If pet adoption isn't an option, explore ways they can volunteer at a local animal shelter.
+Plenty of dogs and cats want and need additional attention and love.

 Find Social Connections and Enriching Opportunities at 305 West End